RingaVirda/MP/README.md

 # Programming assignment 5
 There wasn't any issues in this assignment, except for the way to represent images returned from dependency code and i ended up with hawing path to file 'couse it is permanent.

+# Programming Assignment 6
+This issue was pretty chill, i already used oxyPlot library for a long time so there wasn't any troubles here.